Reviews You Can Rely On

 SPECIFICATIONS

 When it comes to hiking, our top recommendation is the Darn Tough Hiker Full Cushion.
-It has plenty of padding, and the form fit means no bunching or piling.
+It has plenty of padding, and its form fit means no bunching or piling.
 It provides unparalleled protection and comfort on the trail.
-Further, its superior durability and lifetime warranty—given to all Darn Tough socks—means that it will assuredly last a lifetime of adventures and pursuits.
-The crew-length design is compatible with all types of hiking boots, while the wooly pile feels soft on the feet.
+Further, its superior durability and the lifetime warranty—given to all Darn Tough socks—means that it will assuredly last for a lifetime of adventures and pursuits.
+The crew-length design is compatible with all types of hiking boots, but if low-riders are more your style, the Darn Tough Hiker Quarter Cushion is an ankle-length option that offers the exact same quality and function.
 You can be sure that this sock, although a bit spendy, will be a wise investment.
-Further, they offer gender-specific fits that feel great whether your foot is narrow or wide.
-This is the obvious choice if you want an all-around amazing hiking sock, especially on long treks.
+Further, they offer gender-specific options so that you will feel great whether your foot is narrow or wide.
+In our testers' opinions, this is the obvious choice for an all-around amazing hiking sock, especially on long treks.
 As a bonus, it will double as a comfortable pair of sleeping socks.
+But, if you're headed for an adventure in colder weather, we think the Smartwool Classic Mountaineer Maximum Cushion or the REI Co-op Merino Wool Expedition are better options.

 Read more: Darn Tough Hiker Full Cushion review